OpenCDSS/cdss-lib-cdss-java/README.md

 1. Software developers with commit privileges can write to this repository as per normal OpenCDSS development protocols.
 2. Post an issue on GitHub with suggested change.
 Provide information using the issue template.
-3. Email a development contact.
-4. Fork the repository, make changes, and do a pull request.
+3. Fork the repository, make changes, and do a pull request.
 Contents of the current master branch should be merged with the fork to minimize code review before committing the pull request.

-See also the [OpenCDSS / protocols](http://learn.openwaterfoundation.org/cdss-website-opencdss/) for each software application.
+See also the [OpenCDSS / protocols](http://learn.openwaterfoundation.org/cdss-website-opencdss/) for each software application - these are currently hosted on the Open Water Foundation website while the OpenCDSS server is being configured.

 ## License ##

-A license for the software is being determined as part of the OpenCDSS project.
-GPL 3.0 has been recommended.
+Copyright Colorado Department of Natural Resources.

+The software is licensed under GPL v3+.
+See the [LICENSE.md](LICENSE.md) file.

 ## Contact ##